The Lord is my shepherd, I shall not want.

 When I select a campsite for my subsistence activities in Alaska, I always place top priority on choosing a location that is close to a water source–but not just any water source.
 I want good quality, steady-flowing water with a minimum amount of infused contaminants and debris.

 What about you?
 Have you FULLY drawn from the only Well that saves?
 Have you TAKEN IN Jesus Christ IN HIS ENTIRETY?
 Or, are you just a “sampler?”
 How does the evidence of your life stack up?
-Does His Word “richly dwell within you?”
-(Colossians 3:16)–and do others see in you a strong family likeness to your Savior (1 John 2:6)?
+Does His word “richly dwell within you” (Colossians 3:16)?
+Do others see in you a strong family likeness to your Savior (1 John 2:6)?
 The Bible says that these are to be the unmistakable characteristics of God’s children.

 In the spiritual realm, we must likewise employ a very discriminating filter when deciding what to let into our minds–and what to keep out.
-By His grace, God has given us the most comprehensive “filter” of all in the form of His timeless Truth and Wisdom: The Bible.
+By His grace, God has given us the most comprehensive purifier of all in the form of His timeless truth and wisdom: The Bible.
 This “filter” must be applied regularly, however.
 Otherwise, it will be of little use.
-In Deuteronomy 6:6-9, God instructs us to keep His Word on our hearts, tongues, and minds all-day-long in order that obedience and understanding might be perfected by continual immersion in the Truth.
-As another example, consider the noble Bereans who eagerly searched the Scriptures daily to see if those things that they were told passed the test of God’s Word (Acts 17:11).
+In Deuteronomy 6:6-9, God instructs us to keep His word on our hearts, tongues, and minds all day long in order that obedience and understanding might be perfected by continual immersion in the truth.
+As another example, consider the noble Bereans who eagerly searched the Scriptures daily to see if those things that they were told passed the test of God’s word (Acts 17:11).

-A primary goal of discipleship is to allow only that which is good to enter into one’s mind–and then to keep it in while also keeping the bad out.
+A primary goal of discipleship is to allow only that which is good to enter into one’s mind--and then to keep it in while also keeping that which is bad out.
 Anything that is less than pure and God-honoring becomes poison for the mind.
-We have to be very discriminating and selective at all times and in all instances–and this is not done without a determined, conscious effort.
+We have to be very discriminating and selective at all times and in all instances--and this is not done without a determined, conscious effort.